Davide-sd/sympy-plot-backends/README.md

 ## Installation

 1. Download this repository: `git clone `
+2. Move into the module folder, `sympy_plot_backends`.
-2. Explore the notebooks contained in the `tutorials` folder to see what the backends do.
+3. Explore the notebooks contained in the `tutorials` folder to see what the backends do.
-3. Move into the module folder, `sympy_plot_backends`.
+4. **Optional step**: open the file `spb/functions.py` and change the default backends.
+[Tutorial 3](tutorials/tutorial-3.set-default-backend.ipynb) helps you with that.
-4. **Optional step**: you may want to change default values of backend-specific options to better integrate the plots with your Jupyter theme.
+5. **Optional step**: you may want to change default values of backend-specific options to better integrate the plots with your Jupyter theme.
 For example, currently Bokeh and Plotly's `theme` are set to dark themes.
 Mayavi and k3D `bg_color` are set to dark.
-5. **Optional step**: open the file `spb/functions.py` and change the default backends.
+[Tutorial 4](tutorials/tutorial-4.customizing-backends-before-installation.ipynb) helps you with that.
 6. Run the installer: `pip install .`

 ## Usage